Vein Graft Stenosis

 Enhancing Healthcare Team Outcomes

-The vascular surgeon is the primary "driver" in these cases, but the patient's primary care clinician will also be instrumental in post-procedural monitoring.
-Nurses in all clinics will help coordinate patient care and follow-up and serve as liaisons between the various specialists.
-Pharmacists will review medication regimens to ensure appropriate dosing and no drug interactions and can counsel the patient about their drugs.
-Open communication between all team members, along with accurate record-keeping, will enable the interprofessional paradigm to guide optimal patient outcomes.
-[Level 5]
+Best patient outcomes are achieved through the combined efforts of an interprofessional healthcare team.
+After receiving a bypass operation, this interprofessional team follows patients, including physician assistants, nurse practitioners, nurses, residents, fellows, primary care providers, pharmacists, internists, and surgeons.
+Before discharge, patients typically receive some form of rehabilitation necessitating the assistance of physical and occupational therapists.
+Once discharged, at-home nurses may continue meeting with patients to monitor and ensure their recovery.[50]
+The vascular surgeon is the primary "driver" in these cases, but the patient's primary care clinician can also be instrumental in post-procedural monitoring.
+Nurses in all clinics help coordinate patient care and follow-up and serve as liaisons between the various specialists.
+Pharmacists review medication regimens to ensure appropriate dosing and no drug interactions and counsel the patient about their drugs.
+Open communication between all team members and accurate record-keeping enable the interprofessional paradigm to guide optimal patient outcomes.

 Details